Homemade keto bounty chocolate bars are super easy to make. The no-bake vegan recipe is sugar-free, egg-free, dairy-free, and low carb too, of course!

 1 keto Bounty bar (recipe below) = 2.4g net carbs (1.8g sugar), 2.5g protein, 34.2g fat

 Nutritional values from cronometer.com

-I decided to reinvent these famous coconut bars to a healthy recipe instead.
+I decided to reinvent these famous coconut bars into a healthy recipe instead.
 Just 1 store-bought bar has a whopping 27.4 g sugar, that's almost 7 teaspoons of sugar!